joolfe/telegram-broker/doc/ComunicatingTelegarm.md

 Basically as we already mention we are doing two calls using the telegram `client`, first to the `auth.sendCode` MTproto method using the api config params and the phone number, then we wait for the user input using our recently created method `askForCode()` and when we have the code we call to `auth.signIn` MTproto method using the phone code, phone number and a `phone_code_hash` that have been returned in the first MTproto call (for trazability and security i supose), if we have use the correct data at the end we are logged into telegram! :-)

-To test we can change a little our last funciton in the script:
+To test our new funtion we can change a little our code ike this:

 ```
 (async function() {